neelsmith/latin101/F20/ghpages/checklist/index.md

 ## Compositions

+You will receive half credit for submitting a complete assignment, and full credit for submitting a perfect assignment.

 1. [The Olympian gods](../assignments/composition1/)
 1. [Prometheus](../assignments/composition2/)
 1. [Venus and Mars](../assignments/composition3/): draft due Nov.
 9.
 1. [Hercules and Megara](../assignments/composition4/): draft due Dec.
 7.

+## Reflection

+One brief (one-page) reflection.
+(Detailed prompt TBA.)